 The LAC is to submit this form whenever a test security violation or test administration procedural deviation (Category 2 violation) from MSDE testing policy takes place.
 Prompt reporting of such incidents will result in a more timely follow-up and resolution.
-Once completed, the LAC may fax this form to the State Test Security Officer at (410) 333-0052 or e-mail it to tamara.lewis@maryland.gov.
-(Forms containing student identifying information should be posted to MSDE's secure server.)
+Once completed, the LAC may e-mail this form as a PDF to the State Test Security Officer at tamara.lewis@maryland.gov.
+(Forms containing student identifying information should be posted as a PDF to MSDE's secure server.)
 Be sure to include any relevant supporting documentation such as written statements from the parties involved.
-The LAC may download an electronic version of this form from MSDE's DocuShare site at https://docushare.msde.maryland.gov/.
+The LAC may download an electronic version of this form from MSDE's DocuShare site at https://docushare.msde.state.md.us.
 Forms are to be submitted to MSDE within 5 days of the date of incident.

-When completing this form, the LAC should click in the white space beneath each heading and begin typing.
+When completing this form, the LAC (or LEA24 STC) should click in the white space beneath each heading and begin typing.